Aaron Bastani: Fully automated luxury communism

 The phrase, and variant "fully automated luxury gay space communism", circulated online as a meme after Bastani's usage.
 In the essay Socialist Imaginaries and Queer Futures, Thomas Hobson and Kaajal Modi said that the phrase originated as a "tongue-in-cheek" phrase used by "London-based lefties".
 Beckett said that the phrase was characteristic of Bastani, as it is "attention-grabbing" and "armoured against attack with a sparkly coating of irony".
 Other leftist people and groups use similar phrases, such as the communist group Plan C's phrase "luxury for all".

 Fully Automated Luxury Communism: A Manifesto

 Bastani wrote a book named after the term, Fully Automated Luxury Communism: A Manifesto, published in 2019 by Verso Books.
 In it, he conceives of a Third Disruption that would see the overthrow of capitalism and effective use of solar power for energy and mineral-rich asteroids for resources.
 Bastani opposes capitalism for creating short-term incentives that lead to artificial shortages.
 With technological advancement, UBI and free public services could be achieved in an environmentally sustainable manner.

+Critical views

+The Quietus commented that he is known for "regularly engaging in Twitter jousts", and regularly attracts controversy over his views.
+In 2017, he tweeted a false claim about Labour's membership figures increasing by 150,000 that was widely repeated; Sam Bright of the BBC suggested that the information could have originated from a typo by Richard Burgon, who tweeted the same claim shortly after Bastani.
+After criticising the Remembrance poppy and Royal British Legion in 2018, saying the Poppy Appeal was "grotesque", "racist" and "white supremacist", Bastani was criticised in The Sun and by Labour MPs Tom Watson and Nia Griffith.